Getting The Results You Should Expect When Hiring An Immigration Attorney

 Who is considered a relative for immigration purposes?

-On Behalf of | Apr 26, 2023 | Immigration Law
+On Behalf of | Apr 26, 2023 | Family Immigration

 As a United States citizen or a permanent resident, you can sponsor a relative to the U.S., enabling them to immigrate to the country and get a green card.
 One of the key factors to consider if you intend to do this is your relationship with them.